 Green chimichurri sauce is an easy dip to make in less than 5 minutes.
 Pair it with a delicious steak or other meat for a fresh and subtle flavor boost.

 I love having something to dip my food in (yes, like a picky kid!) but this wasn’t my favorite.
-I liked it, I ate it, though I wouldn’t choose it over something like A1 sauce.
-Though I’ve mentioned before, I like bold flavors.
-This was much more subtle.
-But Justin loved the flavor and now wants to make it with other meals, too!
+The chimichurri verde has a subtle flavor to it.
+But Justin loved it and now wants to make it with other meals, too!
+It’s one of the more versatile sauces that I’ve made.

 We’ve been trying to grow our own fresh herbs, so it will be nice when they have enough to harvest.
-A lot of time I use dried herbs, but you need fresh for this recipe.
-I don’t think it would work out as well without.
+A lot of time I use dried herbs, but you need fresh ones for this recipe.
+I don’t think it would work out as well without it.

 Everything gets processed in a blender or food processor so green chimichurri sauce is easy to make.
 You only need about five minutes and it’s ready!